Woodland Sketches: Pieces

-"To a Wild Rose" (No. 1)
+1. "To a Wild Rose"

 The suite's first piece, "To a Wild Rose", is "MacDowell's best known single work" according to the musicologist H. Wiley Hitchcock, and it achieved what Bomberger described as "phenomenal popularity".
 MacDowell believed the work's popularity arose because the publisher spread its score generously across two pages.
 The piece begins with a spare melody, based on a simple one from the Brotherton Indians.
 The melody is played in short fragments and accompanied by chords and pedal points.
 The climax consists of a repeated dominant ninth chord, which can also be heard as a version of the Tristan chord.
 The piece concludes with a Scotch snap rhythm.
 Crawford opined that the piece's harmony "saves it from blandness".

-"Will o' the Wisp" (No. 2)
+2. "Will o' the Wisp"

 Bomberger considered "Will o' the Wisp" to be "the most virtuosic of the set", evoking MacDowell's love for "extreme speed".
 The music historian Neil Leonard cited "Will o' the Wisp" as an example of MacDowell's "concern for atmospheric effects" in depicting the titular lights with his impressionistic and economic style.

-"At an Old Trysting-place" (No. 3)
+3. "At an Old Trysting-place"

 "At an Old Trysting-place" is the shortest piece in the suite.
 The music portrays the return to a place where one has once met their lover.
 It consists of a "long-breathed" melody, in contrast to the melodic fragments in "To a Wild Rose".

-"In Autumn" (No. 4)
+4. "In Autumn"

 "In Autumn" begins with a "brisk, staccato theme" followed by chromatic runs.
 The music shifts to a mysterious and questioning tone in the middle section before returning to the joyous opening theme.

-"From an Indian Lodge" (No. 5)
+5. "From an Indian Lodge"

 "From an Indian Lodge" opens with bare octaves, introducing a musical depiction of a pow wow in a wigwam.
 The piece ends on loud, orchestral-like chords.
 Just as "To a Wild Rose", "From an Indian Lodge" uses a melody from the Brotherton Indians.
 However, the piece also incorporates other Native American motifs; the first eight measures correspond to the "Songs of the Walla-Walla Indians, Nos.
 1 and 2", while measures 9 to 25 correspond to the "Song of the Brotherton Indians".
-These melodies are compiled in the musicologist Theodore Baker's 1882 German dissertation Über die Musik der nordamerikanischen Wilden (On the Music of the North American Indians), which MacDowell received in 1891.
+These melodies are compiled in the musicologist Theodore Baker's 1882 German dissertation Über die Musik der nordamerikanischen Wilden (On the Music of the North American Savages), which MacDowell received in 1891.
 (Note: "Songs of the Walla-Walla Indians" is numbered 42 and "Song of the Brotherton Indians" is numbered 37 in Baker's dissertation.)